The Health and Safety Executive launched its controversial Fee for Intervention (FFI) scheme in 2012.

 Free Download: Definitive Guide to General Risk Assessments

 Identify risks and keep your business compliant with this free guide

-This depends on whether or not you are in ‘material breach’ and if the sector you operate in falls under the HSE inspection regime.
-Those which the HSE are responsible for include: factories, mines, schools, fairgrounds, nursing homes, government premises, dentists and doctors’ surgeries.
+This depends on whether or not you are in material breach and if the sector you operate in falls under the HSE inspection regime.
+Those which the HSE are responsible for include: factories, mines, schools, fairgrounds, nursing homes, government premises, and dentists and doctors’ surgeries.

-For what sort of ‘material breaches’ are FFI charges imposed?
+For what sort of material breaches are Fee for Intervention charges imposed?

 The HSE identifies four general areas that may trigger Fee for Intervention charges: